-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) There must be at least two core faculty members, one of whom must be the program director. ^(Core) II.B.4.b).(1) At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath. ^(Core) II.C.
-Program Coordinator II.C.1.
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.b) There must be at least two core faculty members, one of whom must be the program director.
+(Core)

+II.B.4.b).(1) At least one core faculty member must be certified in chemical pathology by the ABPath.
+(Core)

+- II.C.
+Program Coordinator - II.C.1.
 There must be a program coordinator.
-(Core) II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)
+(Core) - II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)